A controller software program serves as a communication path between your computer and the CNC machine.

 If your CNC laser engraver has a G-code-based controller running on GRBL firmware, LightBurn is a good control software for your CNC machine.

-It can be used on PC running on Windows, macOS, or Linux.
+It can be used on PC running Windows, macOS, or Linux.
 You can use its trial software for free to ensure it is compatible and working with your laser engraver.

-LightBurn software lets you import a variety of vector graphic and image formats, like SVG, DXF, JPG, PNG, and PLT.
+LightBurn software lets you import a variety of vector graphics and image formats, like SVG, DXF, JPG, PNG, and PLT.
 Using the offsetting, welding, and node editing feature this software offers, you can also create new vector shapes.